andebetT/andebetT/README.md

 DSA|AI|Data science

 About Me 🙋‍♂️
 As an experienced Python developer and an expert in Data Structures and Algorithms (DSA), I have a strong passion for problem-solving and creating efficient, scalable, and maintainable software solutions.
-With over 3 years of hands-on experience in python , I have honed my skills in various domains, including aLgorithim development, data science, and AI.
+With over 3 years of hands-on experience in python , I have honed my skills in various domains, including algorithim development, data science, and AI.
 . 🌐🧠

 ## Skills 🛠️